 The 13mm focus ring doesn’t rotate when auto focusing and is very smooth in operation.
 It only needs to be turned 90° clockwise to go from infinity to 0.45m.
 On the side of the lens is a switch for changing between autofocus and manual mode.
 Even in AF mode, you can still use manual focus when needed.
 There is also a distance scale and depth of field scale on the front of the lens, although they have been set up to be used on full frame sensor bodies, so not much use if you have a crop sensor camera.

-Firstly, using the lens on an APS-C sensor body gives impressive results with low distortion levels and when wide open it’s equally sharp as Canon’s own EF 50mm f/1.4 USM or Nikon’s 50mm f/1.4 D, but the own brand lens being better at smaller apertures.
+Firstly, using the lens on an APS-C sensor body gives impressive results with low distortion levels and when wide open it’s equally sharp as Canon’s own EF 50mm f/1.4 USM or Nikon’s AF NIKKOR 50mm f/1.4D, but the own brand lens being better at smaller apertures.
 The lens is just as quick to focus and comparable with what Canon and Nikon have to offer.
 On a crop sensor, there is slight softness when the lens is wide open.
 Dropping to f/5.6 definitely sharpens things up.

-On a full frame body, sharpness definitely improves when fully wide open.
+On a full-frame body, sharpness definitely improves when the Sigma 50mm f/1.4 EX DG HSM is fully wide open.
 There is a little softness in the corners, but just like on a crop sensor stopping down vastly improves things and getting impressively sharp at f/8.
 There is some chromatic aberration, a small amount of vignetting is present but at lower levels than on a Canon or Nikon equivalent.

 When it comes to lens flare, the recessed optics and lens hood do a great job of keeping stray light in check, especially with a 77mm front-end.
 Bokeh is very desirable at this focal length and this one doesn’t disappoint with nicely blurred backgrounds, giving a nice creamy look and great highlights in low light.

-|Sigma 50mm f/1.4 EX DG HSM||Canon EF 50mm F1.4 USM|
+|Sigma 50mm f/1.4 EX DG HSM||Canon EF 50mm f/1.4 USM|

-Although the lens is soft at the corners on a full frame, high-resolution body, this lens is definitely equal or better than brand equivalents.
+Although the Sigma 50mm f/1.4 EX DG HSM is soft at the corners on a full-frame, high-resolution body, this lens is definitely equal or better than brand equivalents.
 Sharpness is definitely better at large apertures with a little vignetting, but less than the rest.
 Chromatic aberration and distortion have also been reduced, making the lens a nice accompaniment to a standard zoom.
 Central sharpness has been a priority and this comes across at all focal ranges with both sensor types.

-So although there is edge softness, it definitely copes well over other 50mm f/1.4 lenses and at f/1.4 where there is such a shallow depth of field, the softness would be hard to tell.
+So although there is edge softness, the Sigma 50mm f/1.4 EX DG HSM definitely copes well over other 50mm f/1.4 lenses and at f/1.4 where there is such a shallow depth of field, the softness would be hard to tell.
 The lens is clearly a chunky design not one of your lightweight, portable 50mm lens, but all that glass produces better optics and the extra weight is worth it.

-The price of this lens may be the deciding factor as it is more expensive than brand equivalents.
+The price of the Sigma 50mm f/1.4 EX DG HSM may be the deciding factor as it is more expensive than brand equivalents.
 Thus, it’s really down to the decision of if the extra bit of image quality wide-open is worth the extra cost.